jakainic/CrypticRNN/README.md

 ```

 2. Prepare your data:
-- Place your cryptic crossword clues dataset in `clues_big.csv`
+- Place your cryptic crossword clues dataset in `clues_big.csv`.
+I have sourced clues from `cryptics.georgeho.org`.
 - The CSV should have columns: 'clue' and 'answer'

 ## Usage